|Average Salary||Avg. Hourly Wage|

 The efficiency is the highest when the sun strikes the cells at a 90-degree angle.

-Because of this, the panels might have to be installed at various angles or mounted on tracking systems that will follow the sun.
+And so, the panels will be installed at various angles or mounted on tracking systems that will follow the sun.

-Since the cells are linked to produce sufficient output voltages, shading any part of the panel can reduce the efficiency greatly.
+Since the cells are linked to produce sufficient output voltages, shading any part of the panel can greatly reduce efficiency.

-Solar electricians install blocking diodes that minimize this effect and prevent the electricity from “leaking” back out of the cells if they are shaded.
+- Prevent the electricity from “leaking” back out of the cells

 Arranging Panels in an Array